arrangabriel/IT1901-project-gr23/DesignDocumentation/userStories1.md

 As an athlete I want to be able to see the progress that I have made through statistics, so that my future sessions can give me the fastet progression possible.

-The user need to be able to see statistics from earlier sessions combined.
-This will make the application able to give important data like total duration, add data like heartrate, how you feel and so on.
-The application can then do calculations to give feedback that will give the user important information like average speed and feedback based on the data that is given as an input.
+The user need to be able to see statistics derived from earlier sessions.
+This will le the application give important data like total duration, heartrate, how you feel etc. The application can then do calculations to give feedback that will give the user important information like average speed and feedback based on the data that is given as an input.

 ![Scenario-us4](/DesignDocumentation/Scenario-us4.png)